StockwatchDev/application_settings/docs/2-Defining_parameters.md

 specify a default value as well, then you prevent the occurance of an exception if the value for the parameter of concern is not found in the parameter file.

+Nested sections are obtained by defining fields in a section that are type hinted with the appropriate contained section class(es) and instantiated (possible only when all parameters of the nested section have default values).
+Config sections and Settings sections should never be mixed (i.e., do not nest a Settings section in a Config section and vice versa).

 ## Defining the container

-Likewise, the container is defined by subclassing the relevant base class (ConfigBase for config, SettingsBase for settings) and decorating it with `@dataclass(frozen=True)`.
+The container is a special section that is to be the root for parametrisation of an application.
+It is defined likewise: by subclassing the relevant base class (ConfigBase for config, SettingsBase for settings) decorating it with `@dataclass(frozen=True)` and nesting non-root sections.
-Sections are now defined as fields of this dataclass, type hinted with the appropriate section class and instantiated (possible only when all parameters of the section have default values).

 Note that albeit settings can be changed programmatically, we still set `frozen=True` for the settings container and -sections (see also the section below).